- FindLaw /

 - Current utility bill or bank statement

 If you have voted at the polls in your district before, you do not need to bring any form of ID.
-If, for some reason, there is an issue and your name is not on the poll book of registered voters, you can cast a provisional ballot.
-Election officials will count your ballot after they verify your identity.
+There’s always a slight chance that a mistake was made and your name isn’t in the poll book of registered voters.
+If this happens, you can cast a provisional ballot, which will be counted after your identity has been verified by the state government.

 People with disabilities have a right to access their polling location and voting machines.
 This includes people who: